 "The PgDip-MSc is the ideal course for busy medical trainees who want to expand their knowledge in a specific speciality and boost their CV when it comes to speciality interviews."

 Delivered over 1 year, the online part-time distance learning Postgraduate Diploma course is especially developed for busy health professionals.
 Formatted in 6 modules (120 credits), each of 6 weeks duration; the course is designed to be practical and clinically focused.

 The MSc runs over 1 calendar year.
-Starting with an initial 12 week online module to develop skills in critical appraisal and knowledge of research methodologies, the students then choose either the professional project module which consists of a 1,500 word proposal and 10,500 word professional project or an attendance based Independent Prescribing Module.
+Starting with an initial 12 week online module to develop skills in critical appraisal and knowledge of research methodologies, the students then complete the professional project module that consists of a 1,500 word proposal and 10,500 word professional project.